shivam-880/dropbox-whitelist-selective-sync/README.md

 # dropbox-whitelist-selective-sync
-Whitelisting based selective sync for Dropbox
+Whitelisting based selective sync for Dropbox.
 This are basically two ways to setup whitelisting based selective sync in dropbox on your host machine:

 ## Daemon Service
 If you already have a dropbox instance running on your machine, you can run whitelisting scheme as a daemon service.
 However, if for any reason whitelisting exits, dropbox would continue to download all the non-whitelisted data.